chatterjee-codes/chatterjee-codes/README.md

 JavaScript Developer
 --------------------

-I am an experienced JavaScript Developer, with expertise in React, Next.js and Node.js
+I am an experienced JavaScript Developer with 4 years of experience, with expertise in React, Next.js and Node.js

 * 🌍  I'm based in Bengaluru/ Pune/ Guwahati
 * ✉️  You can contact me at [chatterjee.codes@gmail.com](mailto:chatterjee.codes@gmail.com)